-(2(1)) Subcontracting to Emerging Small Businesses - Economically Distressed Areas
+(2(1) Subcontracting to Emerging Small Businesses - Economically Distressed Areas

-For purposes of ORS 279A.105(2), the Port will identify a subcontractor certified under ORS 200.055 as an emerging small business as located in or drawings its workforce from economically distressed areas if:
+For purposes of ORS 279A.105(2), the Port will identify a subcontractor certified under ORS 200.055 as an emerging small business asis located in or drawings its workforce from economically distressed areas if:

-- (a) Its principal place of business is located in an area designated as economically distressed under administrative rules adopted by the Oregon Business Development Department; or - (b) The contractor certifies in writing to the Port that a substantial number of the subcontractor-'s employees or subcontractors whothat will manufacture or provide the goods or complete perform the services or personal services under the contract reside in an area designated as economically distressed under administrative rules adopted by the Oregon Business Development Department.
-For purposes of making the foregoing determination, the Port willshall determine in each particular instance what proportion of a subcontractor-'s employees or subcontractors constitutes a "substantial number."
+(a) Its principal place of business is located in an area designated as economically distressed under administrative rules adopted by the Oregon Business Development Department; or designated as economically distressed under administrative rules adopted by the Oregon Business Development Department.
+For purposes of making the foregoing determination, the Port willshall determine in each particular instance what proportion of a subcontractor2's employees or subcontractors constitutes a "substantial number."